 Newlyn Art Gallery

 In Your Hands is a group exhibition connecting international artists with people in Cornwall in collaborations to realise or fabricate their artwork.
-The artists will be putting the making into others’ hands, inviting the unexpected possibilities from collaborations.
-Putting trust into others.
+The artists have put the making of their art into the hands of others, placing their trust in them, and embracing serendipitous outcomes.

-While the pandemic has brought restrictions to international travel and shipping, there is an ever growing desire to make connections with each other.
-Touch is very much missed, and In Your Hands invites a dance between continents; a call and response with letters and flowers; an ode to the home we all spend so much time in.
-A celebration of artists’ networks, for support, sharing and dialogue.
-Bringing people together to perform, to arrange, to make, and stitch.
+While the pandemic has brought restrictions to travel, there is an ever-growing desire to be part of international networks.
+Touch has been very much missed, and In Your Hands explores new connections, inviting a dance between continents; a call and response with words and flowers; and an ode to the home we have all spent so much time in.

-Arinda Daphine, a poet and dancer, and civil rights lawyer, in Kampala, Uganda, is devising a new multi-discipline performance-for-camera with Shallal Dance Theatre, who have been celebrating diversity, ability and community in Cornwall for 25 years.
+Arinda Daphine, a poet and dancer, and civil rights lawyer, in Kampala, Uganda, has devised a new multi-discipline performance-for-camera with Shallal Dance Theatre, who have been celebrating diversity, ability and community in Cornwall for 25 years.
 Daphine is supported by BLACK* Artists on the Move.

-Lenka Clayton + Phillip Andrew Lewis, both based in Pittsburgh, USA, is commissioning the oldest net-maker in the UK, Henry Cowls, still working from a factory in Helston, to make a single net that incorporates every variation of mesh that they produce.
+Lenka Clayton & Phillip Andrew Lewis, both based in Pittsburgh, USA, commissioned the oldest existing net-maker in the UK, Henry Cowls, still working from a factory in Helston, to make a vast single net that incorporates every variation of mesh that they produce.
 One impossible net that theoretically could catch everything, and nothing.

-Benny Nemerofsky Ramsay, a Canadian artist based in Paris, will send a personal letter each week during the exhibition to a local florist, who will respond with a floral arrangement presented in the gallery – an intimate conversation developing over the summer.
+Benny Nemer, a Canadian artist based in Paris, will send a personal card each week during the exhibition to a local florist, who will respond with a different floral arrangement for the gallery – an intimate conversation developing over the summer.

-Klaas Rommelaere, a textile artist based in Antwerp, is creating Home; the fabric walls of a room suspended in the gallery, furnished with cross stitched objects, ornaments and patterns.
-Over 60 people across Cornwall and the UK are stitching the pieces, including members of our Tea, Cake & Art group, and others who took part in our recent Extraordinary Postcards exhibition.
+Klaas Rommelaere, a textile artist based in Antwerp, has created a fabric room, furnished with cross stitched objects, ornaments and possessions created by over 80 people across Cornwall and the UK, including members of our Tea, Cake & Art group, and others who took part in our recent Extraordinary Postcards exhibition.

-Kate Rich, artist and trader currently based in Tasmania, presents Feral Business, a redefinition of enterprise as ‘any productive activity that could bring us sustenance’.
+Kate Rich, artist and trader currently based in Tasmania, presents Interdependence, a redefinition of enterprise as ‘any productive activity that could bring us sustenance’.
 For In Your Hands, she will link Newlyn Art Gallery to a number of international endeavours by artists to establish alternative economies.